realadammatthew/humbleberger/src/ads/yeshua-divine-nature.md

 ## The Divine Mystery Unveiled

 If Yeshua truly is who He claimed to be, then we are not left with just a teacher or prophet.
-We are left with the incarnation of God's love — walking among us, shining light into our darkness.
+We are left with the incarnation of G-d's love — walking among us, shining light into our darkness.

 And that light still shines today.